 Document Workflow FAQs

 Document workflow automation is the use of software to automatically route, review, approve, and manage documents based on predefined rules.
-It replaces manual handoffs with structured processes that ensure documents move to the right people at the right time.
+It replaces manual handoffs – emails, shared folders, physical paper – with structured digital processes that ensure documents move to the right people at the right time.
 Automated workflows enforce approvals, maintain version control, and generate audit trails, making document handling consistent, traceable, and compliant with regulatory requirements.

 Document management system enables you to streamline paper and electronic documents into a centralized, searchable, secure digital repository.
 Workflow automation can be used to accelerate the cross-enterprise business process by routing electronic documents between decision-makers.
 Your team can access documents for reviews and approvals from anywhere and on any device.
 Automated workflows save a lot of time and reduce the number of mistakes made by human error at different steps in the process.